-John Rawls’s Law of Peoples was an especially important work and greatly stimulated thinking about different models of global justice (Rawls 1999).
+John Rawls’s seminal book The Law of Peoples initiated many debates about global justice (Rawls 1999).
 Several questions soon became prominent in discussions including: What principles should guide international action?
 What responsibilities do we have to the global poor?
 Should global inequality be morally troubling?
 Are there types of non-liberal people who should be tolerated?
 What kind of foreign policy is consistent with liberal values?
 Is a “realistic utopia” possible in the global domain?
 How might we transition effectively towards a less unjust world?

-Increased interest concerning issues of global justice has also coincided with enhanced interest in the place and value of nationalism.
-These explorations also track contemporary events such as nationalist clashes which have spilled over into widespread suffering (notably in the former Yugoslavia and Rwanda), increased calls for national self-determination to carry considerable weight, such as in state recognition for Palestinians or Tibetans, and also in the case of secession (prominently, Quebec).
+Increased interest concerning issues of global justice also coincided with enhanced interest in the place and value of nationalism.
+These explorations tracked events such as nationalist clashes which spilled over into widespread suffering (notably in the former Yugoslavia and Rwanda), increased calls for national self-determination to carry considerable weight, such as in state recognition for Palestinians or Tibetans, and also in the case of secession (prominently, Quebec).
 In this area global justice theorists have been concerned with a range of important questions such as: Under what conditions should claims to national self-determination be granted substantial weight?
 When should self-determination yield to concern for protecting human rights?
 Are commitments to nationalism and global justice compatible?
 Is genuine democracy only possible at the state level or are there robust forms of democracy that are possible in more international fora?
 How are ideals of democracy best incorporated into defensible global institutional arrangements?
 Is world justice possible without a world state?
 In recent years reflection on existential threats like climate change, war, and pandemics and how perspectives of the oppressed might inform the future of the sub-discipline, have contributed new dimensions to answering core questions along with adding central questions within the field.

 - 1. Some Definitional Issues

 - 2. Principles to Guide Behavior in International and Global Matters